The Stoic Triangle of Happiness

 What do the Stoics say about happiness?

-They say the ideal life is one that is lived in harmony with Nature and other people, and with a mind that is calmly indifferent to external events.
+They say the ideal life is lived in harmony with Nature and other people, and with a mind that is calmly indifferent to external events.

 A real man doesn’t give way to anger and discontent, and such a person has strength, courage, and endurance — unlike the angry and complaining.
 The nearer a man comes to a calm mind, the closer he is to strength.